gkiplangat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 <h4>Task 15: 101-symbolic_link_permissions</h4>
  Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.<br>
 The file _hello is in the working directory<br>
-The file _hello is a symbolic link
+The file hello is a symbolic link<br>
+<h4>Task 16: 102-if_only</h4>
+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.<br>
+The file hello will be in the working directory